PaulStoffregen/OneWire/readme.md

 how to do it:
 - you will need to activate power-argument on the send-routines or use power()-function of the master
-- for low power devices like the ds2401 it should be possible to just lower the resistance of the pullup-resistor of the bus and
+- for low power devices like the ds2401 it should be possible to just lower the resistance of the pullup-resistor of the bus (~1k)
 - most slave devices have the circuit shown in the lower picture already included (consult datasheet)
+- note: you should only activate / use this feature if you know what you are doing
+- possible safety-precaution: do not directly connect the master-pin to the bus, instead add ~200 Ohm between -> in case of shortage or any other bus failure there will only be ~16mA of current flowing

 ![Parasite-Power-Schematic](http://i.stack.imgur.com/0MeGL.jpg)